climate-x-org/Productivity_Loss_V2.0/README.md

     Check the /output_csvs/ folder for two files:
 	- Unscaled: Base productivity loss estimates.
 	- AC Scaled: Loss estimates adjusted for air conditioning availability.

+> [!NOTE]
+> The outputs are given as **absolute % productivity loss** where the "2020" value is actually the historical baseline (from ERA-5 data).
+It is likely that you will want to probive "delta" productivity losses to clients (i.e., 2020 = zero).
+To do this, simply subtract the 2020 columns from the future years.

 # 📌 Overview
 - Purpose: Estimate productivity loss (%) due to heat exposure using pre-calculated global rasters.